bhagwatvyas/trigger-word-detection-deeplearning-coursera/README.md

 # trigger-word-detection-deeplearning-coursera

 Deep Learning Specialization by Andrew Ng, deeplearning.ai.
-This assignment is a part of Course 5 - Sequence Models
+This is my personal assignment submission as a part of Course 5 - Sequence Models